elumbantoruan/feed/README.md

 ### Cronjob

+The Cronjob crawls the news feed.
+It invokes gRPC to get the list of websites, then it downloads and stores the content
-The Cronjob is containerized and managed in Kubernetes.
+by invoking gRPC.
+The process runs concurrently.
+It is containerized and managed in Kubernetes.
 Link to [source code](https://github.com/elumbantoruan/feed/tree/main/cmd/cronjob).

 ```